Thelymitra xanthotricha

-Thelymitra xanthotricha, commonly called the yellow tufted sun orchid or yellow tufted slender sun orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra xanthotricha, commonly called yellow tufted sun orchid or yellow tufted slender sun orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect, fleshy, channelled, dark green leaf and up to six relatively large dark blue to purplish flowers.

 Description

 Thelymitra xanthotricha is a tuberous, perennial herb with a single erect, fleshy, channelled, dark green, linear to lance-shaped leaf 100-300 mm long and 5-10 mm wide with a purplish base.
 Up to six dark blue to purplish flowers, 16-34 mm wide are borne on a flowering stem 300-500 mm tall.
 The sepals and petals are 8-17 mm long and 3-8 mm wide.
 The column is pale blue, 5-6.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark brown with a yellow tip, tube-shaped and inflated with a notched end.
 The side lobes curve gently upwards and have toothbrush-like tufts of creamy yellow hairs.
 The flowers are self-pollinating and open only slowly, even on hot days.
 Flowering occurs in September and October.